eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 ```

 <role1> could be either 'submit' (for any users) or 'admin' (for admin users only).
-You need to have administrative access rights to be able to complete this action.

 __Get User Information__ (admin only):